Providing Reception Services

 • Building Trust and Confidence:

-• Receptionists often answer initial inquiries, provide information, and help clients navigate their visit.
+• Receptionists often answer initial inquiries, provide information, and help clients navigate their visits.
 Competent reception services build trust and confidence in the clinic’s professionalism and the care their pets will receive.

 Client Management